ossf/great-mfa-project/getting-yubikey-token-from-github.md

 people, a home or business address is fine.
 However, if you're concerned about interception, consider using a special address (e.g., of someone else you trust).

+Press "Continue to Shipping" to confirm the information is correct and complete your order!